 Career interests describe a person's preferences for different types of working environments and activities.
 When a person's interest match the demands of an occupation, people are usually more engaged and satisfied in that role.

-Compared to most occupations, those who work as a Clinical Laboratory Technician are usually higher in their Investigative, Realistic, and Conventional interests.
+Compared to most occupations, those who work as a Clinical Laboratory Technician are usually higher in their Realistic, Investigative, and Conventional interests.

-Also, Clinical Laboratory Technicians typically have strong Realistic interests.
+Clinical Laboratory Technicians typically have strong Realistic interests.
 Realistic occupations frequently involve work activities that include practical, hands-on problems and solutions.
 They often deal with plants, animals, and real-world materials like wood, tools, and machinery.
 Many of the occupations require working outside, and do not involve a lot of paperwork or working closely with others.

 Lastly, Clinical Laboratory Technicians typically have moderate Conventional interests.
 Conventional occupations frequently involve following set procedures and routines.
 These occupations can include working with data and details more than with ideas.
 Usually there is a clear line of authority to follow.